package-chain/research/whitepaper.md

   only a compatible architecture but the exact same cpu model.
 - file layout of the output: This is unlikely to change due to build non determinism.
+- build log: Build parallelism can cause the build log to be out order

 ### Preventing collusion
 Substituters are randomly selected based on a VRF.
 This makes hard for one